$E$-theory is compactly assembled: Abstract

 \section{Abstract}

 We show that the equivariant $E$-theory category $\EsG$ for separable $C^{*}$-algebras is a compactly assembled stable $\infty$-category.
-We derive this result as a consequence of the shape theory for $C^{*}$-algebras developed by Blackadar and Dardarlat and a new construction {of} $\EsG$.
-As an application we investigate {a} topological enrichment of the homotopy category of a compactly assembled $\infty$-category in general and argue that the results of Carrión and Schafhauser on the enrichment of the classical $E$-theory category can be derived by specialization.
+We derive this result as a consequence of the shape theory for $C^{*}$-algebras developed by Blackadar and Dardarlat and {a new $ \infty $-categorical refinement of the category of asymptotic morphisms $ \AsGc $.} As an application we investigate {a} topological enrichment of the homotopy category of a compactly assembled $\infty$-category in general and argue that the results of Carrión and Schafhauser on the enrichment of the classical $E$-theory category can be derived by specialization.